Marriott Grosvenor Square

 In association with

-The brainchild of Institution of Railway Operators luminary Chris Loder, the Golden Whistles event was founded in 2010 to promote best practice and celebrate excellence in railway operations.
+The brainchild of Chartered Institution of Railway Operators luminary (and now MP for West Dorset) Chris Loder, the Golden Whistles event was founded in 2010 to promote best practice and celebrate excellence in railway operations.
 The annual event now incorporates a morning conference at which railway operators discuss developments aimed at improving operations, followed by a networking lunch and the handing out of the Golden Whistle awards for excellence in railway operating.

 HOST: Dick Fearn

 Dick Fearn has 40 years’ senior management experience in the rail industry in Britain and Ireland.
 He served for 10 years as COO and then CEO of Iarnród Éireann (Irish Railways).
 With British Rail from 1973 to 1996, he had a number of rail operations roles, culminating in senior executive posts as the Divisional Director of the Thames & Chiltern Division and later the South Eastern Division of BR’s Network SouthEast.
 At the time of rail privatisation in the UK, Dick was appointed to the post of Managing Director of The South Eastern Train Company, subsequently moving to Railtrack plc as Zone Director of North West and later Midlands Zones.